 Danielle Taylor: Use hybrid work to improve DEI

 While hybrid work is great for flexibility, it also has another benefit: It makes it easier to bring greater diversity, equity, and inclusion (DEI) to your organization.
-Danielle Taylor, the Deputy CEO of TMI Consulting, explains that hybrid work allows companies to access larger, more diverse talent pools.
+Danielle Taylor, a corporate strategist, explains that hybrid work allows companies to access larger, more diverse talent pools.
 Additionally, meeting virtually and using asynchronous communication make it easier to avoid unconscious bias and other harmful habits that crop up in the office.
 Watch her Prezi video for more insights:

 As companies figure out how to transition to hybrid work, employees will be looking at the executives and leaders within the organization for guidance.
 Use the tips shared here as a starting point, and then turn to our comprehensive guidebook on hybrid meetings for even more best practices.